1995 Incorporated by Loong Yong, Ph.D. in State of Tennessee

 Vice President of Technical Services

 Mr. Vogeley has an MBA from the University of Tennessee and a B.S. in Marketing from Indiana University of Pennsylvania.
-He has 25 years of professional experience, both domestically and internationally.
+He has over 30 years of professional experience, both domestically and internationally.
 He has experience in the areas of radiation protection; HTRW; industrial hygiene; environmental safety and health; D&D; and waste management.
 Mr. Vogeley has managed contracts associated with the DOE, Canadian Nuclear Laboratories, a variety of universities, and numerous nuclear utilities.
 He is a past board member with the Energy, Technology and Environmental Business Association (ETEBA) and continues to actively support the organization.

 Mr. Gallagher is a visionary leader who has forged a career of successfully guiding businesses through times of fundamental change.
 After a highly successful 36-year career with Westinghouse, Jim retired in September 1999 as President of the Government and Environmental Services Company, a Westinghouse business unit that employed 17,500 employees at eleven major locations and managed $2.8 billion of federally funded programs.
 Jim is the founder of the Gallagher Consulting Group and currently provides innovative/strategic consultation to the commercial and government energy and environmental industry.